oakestra/dashboard/README.md

 # EdgeIO-Frontend

-This is the fist implementation of a Frontend for the EdgeIO Framework.
+This is the fist implementation of a frontend for the EdgeIO framework.

-The EdgeIO Frontend sends api calls to the System-Manager and displays the results.
+The EdgeIO frontend sends API calls to the System-Manager and displays the results.

 ## Development server